DRPozdniakov/LangFlow/README.md

 # Statistics MCP Server for Langflow

+## Solution Concept

+With Vibe coding it is easy to lose the track how adequate is your code and miss some useless artefacts inside the code.
+That is as well good when there is some external assessment, which is in our case TurinTech, which can provide to code assistant some metrics.
+Ideally it can be done as Langflow MCP and integrated into Claude code for example.
+As well as Mistral models can be used overall for any inferences.

 An MCP (Model Context Protocol) server that provides statistics capabilities for Langflow and other AI assistants.